Geology of Minnesota: Late Precambrian and Paleozoic sedimentary rock

 The mountain-building and rifting events left areas of high relief above the low basin of the Midcontinent rift.
 Over the next 1,100 million years, the uplands were worn down and the rift filled with sediments, forming rock ranging in thickness from several hundred meters near Lake Superior to thousands of meters further south.
 While the crustal tectonic plates continued their slow drift over the surface of the planet, meeting and separating in the successive collision and sundering of continents, the North American craton remained stable.
 Although now free of folding and faulting caused by plate tectonics, the region continued to experience gradual subsidence and uplift.

 Five hundred fifty million years ago, the state was repeatedly inundated with water of a shallow sea that grew and receded through several cycles.
 The land mass of what is now North America ran along the equator, and Minnesota had a tropical climate.
 Small marine creatures such as trilobites, coral, and snails lived in the sea.
 The shells of the tiny animals sank to the bottom, and are preserved in limestones, sandstones, and shales from this era.
 Later, creatures resembling crocodiles and sharks slid through the water, and fossil shark teeth have been found on the uplands of the Mesabi Range.
 During the Mesozoic and Cenozoic eras other land animals followed as the dinosaurs disappeared, but much of the physical evidence from this era has been scraped away or buried by recent glaciation.
-The rock units that remain in Minnesota from this time period are of Cambrian and Ordovician age, from the Mount Simon Sandstone at the bottom of the sequence of sedimentary rocks to the Maquoketa Group at the top.
+The rock units that remain in Minnesota from this time period are of Cambrian, Ordovician, and Devonian age, from the Mount Simon Sandstone at the bottom of the sequence of sedimentary rocks to the Cedar Valley Group at the top.